rfdougherty/spectrometer/README.md

 The device provides a web interface accessible via its IP address.
 Available endpoints:
 - `/wavelength`: Get the calibrated wavelengths.
 - `/spectrum/{integration_time}`: Acquire spectral data for a given integration time. (see python code for more details)
+- `/pulserate/{pulse_rate}`: Set the spectrometer clock pulse rate, in Hz.
+Should be in the rante 100000 - 5000000.
 - `/temperature`: Get the temperature and humidity.
 - `/i2c`: Scan I2C bus for connected devices (useful for debugging I2C issues)